 In-app messaging is a great way to educate our users.
 By looking at data from usage analytics, we can figure out what they’re using and what they’re missing, and target outreach through in-app messaging that features content and advice on functionality they should check out.
 What’s more, we can figure out what functionality users leverage the most, and send targeted, rich educational material on how to maximize use – including customer stories, how-to videos and more.

-Perhaps most importantly, usage analytics and in-app messaging allow you to evolve your user outreach as the data informs it – preventing zombie-like messaging that will at best go ignored and at worst distance you from your customer base.
+Perhaps most importantly, product usage analytics and in-app messaging allow you to evolve your user outreach as the data informs it – preventing zombie-like messaging that will at best go ignored and at worst distance you from your customer base.
 For more information on in-app messaging, be sure to check out our ebook, A Product Manager’s Guide to In-App Messaging to Engage, Convert and Delight Users.